 Efforts to build a new regional airport in Northwest Arkansas date back to the 1950s.
 The earlier efforts weren’t successful.
 The final effort began with a telephone call from the late Sam Walton, founder of Wal-Mart Stores, Inc., to then-Congressman John Paul Hammerschmidt.
 Mr. Walton and Rep. Hammerschmidt discussed the steps that would need to be taken to evaluate the possible construction of a new airport.

 In 1990, the Northwest Arkansas Council, a private, non-profit, organization was formed and Ms. Alice L. Walton was elected as its first chairperson.
-Under Ms. Walton’s leadership and direction, the Council launched the effort that led to the creation of the Northwest Arkansas Regional Airport Authority.
+Under Ms. Walton’s leadership and direction, the Council launched the effort that led to the creation of the Northwest Arkansas National Airport Authority.
 The cities of Bentonville, Fayetteville, Rogers, Siloam Springs, and Springdale, along with Benton and Washington Counties, created the Airport Authority as a separate public entity to investigate the feasibility of building a new regional airport.

 In 1992, the voters of all seven governmental entities voted overwhelmingly in favor of continuing their representation in the airport project.
 Over the next several years a series of studies concluded that a new airport was economically feasible and environmentally compatible.
 In 1994, the federal grant was awarded by the Federal Aviation Administration to purchase the land, and ground was broken and construction began in August of 1995.
 Three years and three months later XNA opened for commercial air service.